-188. The PRA will consider it important for markets and counterparties to make their own judgements on the viability of an insurer.
+190. The PRA considers it important for markets and counterparties to make their own judgements on the viability of an insurer.
 The PRA will not therefore routinely disclose to the market its own judgement on an insurer's proximity to failure, not least given the possible risk that such disclosures could act to destabilise in times of stress.
 The PRA would prefer to disclose PIF stages to insurers as a means of summarising the PRA's overall judgement on safety and soundness.
-In view of the current disclosure obligations in European legislation, however, the Bank and the FSA have decided not to do so, given the risk that in some cases the insurer may be under a legal obligation to disclose its PIF stage publicly.
-The PRA will engage with HM Treasury to discuss whether it would be appropriate to pursue changes to relevant European legislation to support disclosure of such supervisory judgements to insurers but not to the market generally.
+In view of the current disclosure obligations in European legislation, however, the PRA has decided not to do so, given the risk that in some cases the insurer may be under a legal obligation to disclose its PIF stage publicly.
+The PRA is engaging with HM Treasury on whether it would be appropriate to pursue changes to relevant European legislation to support disclosure of such supervisory judgements to insurers but not to the market generally.

-189. The PRA will intend to publish aggregate statistics on PIF stages in its Annual Report.
+191. The PRA intends to publish aggregate statistics on PIF stages in its Annual Report.